sammcj/smcleod/content/posts/2024-07-17-llm-quantisation/index.md

 ### Quantisation Efficiency

-These charts dive deeper into the efficiency of quantisation across different model sizes.
-They show how perplexity increase per GB saved changes with model size and quantisation.
+These charts dive deeper into the efficiency of quantisation across different model sizes, and the resulting perplexity.

 ### Decision Tree